fenago/advanced-selenium-java/lab_guides/lab_8.md

 docker run -it --name samplecontainer samplemaven:latest /bin/bash
 ```

-here **-i**t represents that we are running the container in the
+here **-it** represents that we are running the container in the
 **interactive mode**

 **--name** we are using to name the container as**samplecontainer**

-**samplemaven:latest**is the name of the image that we created in step 1
+**samplemaven:latest** is the name of the image that we created in step 1
 which we want to run

 **/bin/bash** is the argument that we are passing to open the bash